Music we're cooking to

-I'm not a big lamb eater (or red meat eater in general).
-On occasion I do enjoy a sizzling, juicy grilled chop.
+I'm not a big lamb eater.
+On occasion, I do enjoy a sizzling, juicy grilled chop.
 But it's a meat I usually reserve for eating out, not one that I prepare at home.
 And although lamb figures very prominently in Iranian cooking it was not a staple in our house.
-My mother would complain of its gamy taste and smell.
-A pungent meat seemed to always be associated with uncleanliness.
-And cleanliness ranks quite high in Iranian households.
-On the rare occasion we did prepare lamb it would be soaked and rinsed a few times in cold water to rid it of any excess blood and undesirable smells, that was believed to come from the tail fat.
+My mother would complain of its sweet, gamy taste and smell.
+On the rare occasion we did prepare lamb it would be soaked and rinsed a few times in cold water to rid it of any excess blood and undesirable smells that was believed to come from the tail fat.

 They say knowledge is power.
 Whoever they may be.

 Theoretically - ideally - diplomacy should and must always be the leading force.

 The alternative should and must be unimaginable.
 A last resort they say.

 Whoever they may be.

 Preparing and eating lamb testicles has never ranked particularly high on my list.
 But as is often the case with such things my obsession with donbalan began after a series of texts with my brother.
 I thought myself quite clever and funny as I (at the time jokingly) inquired where I might be able to find organic grass-fed donbablan.
 Because if there was ever a time that one might feel the need to consume grass-fed meat it would certainly be when eating lamb balls.
 The jokes flew back and forth between us, as banter of the sort does between siblings, (hopefully giving the good folks at the NSA a much-needed chuckle.)
 But, amidst our comedy routine the seed was planted.
 I was on a quest.